anyone-protocol/AnyoneKit/README.md

 pod trunk push --allow-warnings --skip-import-validation --skip-tests
 ```

-- Then update the [release](https://github.com/anyone-protocol/AnyoneKit/releases) in GitHub, make it link
+- Then update the [release](https://github.com/anyone-protocol/AnyoneKit/releases) in GitHub,
-  to the tag, and attach the latest info as per older releases.
+  setting it as the latest release.

 ## Usage